timrogers/personal-statement/README.md

 I excelled in both my GCSE and A Level exams whilst pursuing my favoured subjects in further depth with reading and other activities.
 During my A Levels, I was selected to attend the Dicey Conference at Trinity College, Oxford.
 There, I debated political issues with the brightest politics students in the country.
 Further, for the 2010 General Election, I organised a "Question Time" event for local parliamentary candidates at my sixth form college.

 I have always sought employment outside of my studies.
 Currently, I am working full-time in a technology startup, GoCardless.
 Having started as an intern, I expanded my role to take sole responsibility for customer service.
-Most recently, I implemented a new phone system which dramatically improved call quality and introduced tracking to inform business decisions.
+Most recently, I planned and implemented a new phone system which dramatically improved call quality and introduced tracking to inform business decisions.

 I have a long-held love for what I want to study which inspires me to take it further.